-The payments for trade receivables are due within 30 to 60 days from the invoice date.
+The payments for trade receivables are due within 30 to 60 days (2022 : 30 to 60 days) from the invoice date.
 Information about trade receivables from contracts with customers is presented in Note 7.

 Any warranties associated with the goods being exchanged are passed through to the customer from the manufacturer rather than through the Company.